 It should go without saying if you are traveling within your home country or outside of it, you’ll need identification.
 You can leave your voter registration card at home, but other than that – considering bringing everything (or at least copies of it).

 For instance, if you are old enough to have a driver’s license, you probably will consider it silly to bring a copy of your birth certificate.
-But if you lose your passport along the way, you may be glad you have an extra copy in the safe at your hotel when you need to contact the consulate for a new one.
+But if you lose your passport along the way, you may be glad you have proof of U.S. citizenship in the safe at your hotel.

 Copies of all of your identification documents

 We touched upon this above, but we don’t just mean copies of documents where your originals are home.
-You want a copy of all your identification – as many as you have bags really.
-If you are keeping the originals on your person, keep a hard copy of your documents in your carry-on and each checked bag of luggage with which you are traveling.
+You want a copy of all your identification – one for each checked bag.
+Keep a hard copy of your documents in your carry-on and each checked bag of luggage with which you are traveling, in case any of them go missing during the trip.

 These copies can help you in multiple situations.
 Lose the original identification?
 You’ve got copies to get you new ones – or home.
 Lose a bag?
 The airline or tour group has extra identification that it is indeed your luggage.
 We also recommend making digital copies and leaving them at home with a trusted loved one that can help if you need access to them while abroad.